Introduction to Smart Manufacturing 100

 vision sensors

 A type of sensor that uses a camera to detect the presence, orientation, and features of an object.
-Vision sensors provide guidance to machines.
+Vision sensors provide guidance to robots.